AyasataInfo/SearchScrapbox/README.md

 1. Navigate to C:\Users\<UserName>\AppData\Roaming\FlowLauncher\Plugins
 2. Create a new folder as "Scrapbox".
 3. Put all files into the created folder.
+4. After moving to the folder created in the command prompt (using "cd" command), execute the following command.
+> pip install -r requirements.txt -t ./lib
-4. Start FlowLauncher, type "Reload Plugin Data" and press Enter.
+5. Start FlowLauncher, type "Reload Plugin Data" and press Enter.

 ## How to use
 ・Display pages within the project.